-Major: BFA in Interdisciplinary Studies, Visual Arts & Multicultural Therapy
+Major: Interdisciplinary Studies, Visual Arts & Multicultural Therapy

 Minor: Print Media